Welcome to the

 Secretary of Veterans Affairs & Homeland Security

-In April 2011, Terrie L. Suit was appointed by Governor McDonnell to the position of Secretary of Veterans Affairs & Homeland Security after previously serving as Assistant to the Governor for Commonwealth Preparedness.
 The office serves an important two-fold purpose.
 First, it distinguishes and elevates veteran's issues in the Commonwealth of Virginia, a major priority of Governor McDonnell's.
 Second, it serves to clarify the all hazards role and responsibilities of the office under the universally recognized Homeland Security title.
 The Office also leads the Governor's initiatives focused on relationship building with the active duty military community, response to Base Realignment and Closure actions, Veterans and Homeland Security issues.

 DHS Highlights Efforts to Strengthen Cybersecurity for the Nations Critical Infrastructure